microapps/gatsby-plugin-react-i18next/README.md

 | defaultLanguage | string   | default language provided in plugin options              |
 | originalPath    | string   | page path in default language                            |

+The same context will be also available in the Gatsby `pageContext.i18n` object

 ### `useI18next`

 This react hook returns `I18nextContext`, object and additional helper functions